 At the core, Katashi's life philosophy is this: you are what you make of your life, not somebody else or society.
 Don't ever let the imbeciles determine things for you.
 To this end, he is very much a freespirit, although a very difficult one.

 -Katashi has been extensively trained in a form of Jujutsu that resembles Aikido, focusing on locking, twisting, and breaking joints with minimal effort.
 After so many years of training, he can now disarm and/or subdue even an armored and armed opponent using very little force.
 In addition to various locks and throws, this style also focuses on Kyushojutsu, or strikes to vital spots and nerve centers on the body.

 -Katashi is also an exceptional swordsman, first trained by his parents, then during his time with Katsumi.
-His swordplay is considered revolutionary by the council, focusing on using unorthodox or dirty techniques to defeat his opponent, such as kicking an opponent when they raise their weapons, stomping on their heads while on the ground, slashing at their wrists from odd angles, and even single handed sword techniques.
+His swordplay is considered revolutionary by the council, focusing on using dirty techniques to defeat his opponent, such as kicking an opponent when they raise their weapons, stomping on their heads while on the ground, slashing at their wrists from odd angles, and even single handed sword techniques.